apisyouwonthate/api-glossary/README.md

 There is also client-side contract testing, where you write out the contract in a client test suite then make calls to the API to see if it matches.

+## Converter

+A set of tools that allow you to convert the OpenAPI Specification file to another API format such as API Blueprint, HAR, RAML, and others.
+Certain convereter tools also let you convert your API documentation from RAML for example to the OpenAPI format.

 ## Data Instance

 ## Data Validation